BrandonCorey/js_129/Interview Prep.md

 let truck = Object.create(truckPrototype).init('Lincoln', 'Town Car');
 ```
 ### Pros ###
+- Can create multiple objects of a certain type very quickly
+- Reduces code duplication
 - More memory efficient than factory functions as methods are stored inside of a prototype object
 - Syntax embraces prototypal inhertiance instead of trying to hide it with constructors and classes

+### Cons ###
+- Similar to factory function, cannot determine the type of an object created using OLOO

 ## Constructor Prototype ##
 ```javascript